de-pot-op-org/go-potty-portal-automation/README.md

 ### Step 7: Update Excel Status

 After successfully importing the data to Firebase, update the status of the processed entries in the Google Drive Excel file from "Unprocessed" to "Processed" to prevent duplicate processing in the future.

+### Step 8: Send Welcome Emails

+For each new user added, the script generates welcome emails in both English and Dutch.
+These emails are saved to the `welcome-emails.txt` file in the root directory.
+Send these emails to the new users to provide them with login credentials.

 ## Troubleshooting